-Get out on your bike at least 5-10 times prior to the event.
+Get out on your bike at least once a week prior to the event.
 The first couple of times will possibly feel a bit uncomfortable if you’re not in the habit of riding, but persevere as things will improve quickly.
 Even short journeys make a big difference.
 Choose quiet routes that will let you ride for a few miles without stopping.
 Practice using your gears before you need to change under pressure.
 Reading the road makes cycling far more effortless.
 Try to practice pedalling in a lower gear than usual to preserve energy.
 Build up your endurance by having incremental increases to the distances of your training rides.
 Try adding 20% to the distance of your ride every time you go on a preparation ride.

 Recovery is crucial so ensure you get plenty of rest in between training rides.
 If you have a hard ride make sure you do a couple of easy rides to allow your muscles to recover.
 One of the best ways of recovery after a long ride is to cycle to work the next day.
 Not only will it give our legs the required stretch you will also have earned that morning roll!!

 Fuelling your body is very important to maximise energy levels.
 Eat high carbohydrate foods a couple of hours before riding.
 Sustain your energy levels whilst riding by eating and drinking often as you ride.
 Energy drinks are a good way to keep your body fuelled.

 Aileen McGlynn OBE provides us with a breakdown of what she does to fuel her body for cycling